ElvenTools/elven-tools-website/src/docs/elven-tools-workflows.md

 ### What is possible and what's not

 The first version of the Smart Contract works on the trendy principle of a 'candy machine'.
-You can read more about it here: [Tips on buying NFTs on the Elrond blockchain](/docs/tips-on-buying-nfts-on-the-elrond-blockchain.html).
+You can read more about it here: [Tips on buying NFTs on the MultiversX blockchain](/docs/tips-on-buying-nfts-on-the-multiversx-blockchain.html).

 In general, you pay, and you get randomly selected NFT.
 In the article linked above, you will find some more thoughts about the pros and cons of such a solution, but here let's focus on exactly what you can do and what you can't.